 The following requirements apply to the reports produced by an EMS.
 EMSs include both DREs used as accumulators in the polling place, called a Precinct EMS, as well as EMSs used as jurisdiction-wide accumulators.
 All of the requirements for tabulators apply to EMSs.
-This section addresses additional requirements based on a EMSs role as an accumulator of ballot counts and vote totals.
+This section addresses additional requirements based on an EMSs role as an accumulator of ballot counts and vote totals.

+Each EMS shall produce a Tabulator Summary Count report including the following information:

 - a.
-Each EMS shall produce a Tabulator Summary Count report including the following information: - i.
-Identifiers for each tabulator contained in the summary; - ii.
-For tabulators with public keys: - The public key for each tabulator in the summary and - Signed tabulator summary count report. - iii.
-Summary ballot counts and vote totals by tabulator, precinct, and polling place. - Precinct totals include subtotals from each tabulator used in the precinct.
+Identifiers for each tabulator contained in the summary; - b.
+For tabulators with public keys: - i.
+The public key for each tabulator in the summary and - ii.
+Signed tabulator summary count report. - c.
+Summary ballot counts and vote totals by tabulator, precinct, and polling place. - i.
+Precinct totals include subtotals from each tabulator used in the precinct.

-- b.
-The EMS shall be capable of combining tabulator reports to protect voter privacy. - c.
-The EMS shall produce a report for each precinct including: - i.
-Each tabulator included in the precinct with its identifier; - ii.
-Number of read ballots; - iii.
-Number of counted ballots; and - iv.
-For each N-of-M (including 1-of-M) or cumulative voting contest appearing in any ballot style handled by the tabulator: - Number of counted ballots that included that contest; - Vote totals for each non-write-in contest choice; and - Number of write-in votes - d.
-The EMS shall produce a report showing the changes made to each contest based on the resolution of provisional ballots, challenged ballots, write-in choices, and the date and time of the report. - e.
+The EMS shall be capable of combining tabulator reports to protect voter privacy.

+The EMS shall produce a report for each precinct including:

+- a.
+Each tabulator included in the precinct with its identifier; - b.
+Number of read ballots; - c.
+Number of counted ballots: and - d.
+For each N-of-M (including 1-of-M) or cumulative voting contest appearing in any ballot style handled by the tabulator: - i.
+Number of counted ballots that included that contest; - ii.
+Vote totals for each non-write-in contest choice; and - iii.
+Number of write-in votes

+The EMS shall produce a report showing the changes made to each contest based on the resolution of provisional ballots, challenged ballots, write-in choices, and the date and time of the report.

 For each tabulator producing electronic reports, the EMS shall verify the digital signature on the report is correct using the public key associated with the tabulator.